Venus Fogs Over from Holiday Mathis - Boston Herald - Go Tech Daily

 ASTROLOGICAL QUESTION: “How does the hyperdimensional physics model change the way traditional astrology views the effects of celestial bodies on each other and our lives?”

 I often wonder if there is real life on, say, Venus or Jupiter that is not noticed by us because we do not share the same perception of dimensionality.
-Many components of the hyper-dimensional physical story catch my curiosity; much of it, however, is beyond my comprehension.
+Many components of the hyper-dimensional physics story catch my curiosity; much of it, however, is beyond my understanding.
 I can only integrate the information in a poetic sense, humiliated by people with more scientific talents.

 Although I simply cannot get behind the traditional astrological idea that the planets exercise physical influence on our activities and DNA, I cannot let go of the idea that there is something, an agreement that we have made somewhere out of time.
 I feel the celestial bodies there dancing, angling, coming together, spinning around, connecting us in multiple dimensions and constantly reminding us of the secret promises of our souls.
 For me there is a communication system and a relationship, but how it is all connected remains mysterious.
 I dive into that race of heaven with a searching mind and a receptive imagination.
 What do you think?